 Candidates should check that the Record of Teaching Practice exactly matches the specified requirements, using the Checklist, and submit these, along with the completed Cover Sheet, the mentor’s confirmation sheet, fee and photograph, to the RSCDS office at least six months before the date on which they intend to take Unit 5.
 If a Branch is organising their Unit 5 examination, the Branch must at the same time send in an application to submit candidates for Unit 4 (actual) and Unit 5 (predicted).

-Here are two examples of Unit 4, to give a clearer idea of what the examiners expect to see in the detailed review.
-In both cases there is an Introduction, the details from one of a series of lessons, a Review of the music, and a self-evaluation section:
+Here are three examples of Unit 4, to give a clearer idea of what the examiners expect to see in the detailed review.
+In all cases there is an Introduction, the details from one of a series of lessons, a Review of the music, and a self-evaluation section:

 Candidates’ Records will be assessed and returned by three months before the date of their Unit 5 exam: there is no pass/fail, but if their Record does not exactly match the specified criteria, candidates may be asked to amend and resubmit it within 12 months.